hforge/ikaaro/docs/rest.rst

   [{"abspath": "/page", "title": [{"lang": "en", "value": "Page"}]}]

 By default only the path to the resource is returned.
-As the example above shows, the fields query parameter can be passed to ask for further fields to be returned.
+The ``fields`` query parameter can be passed to ask for further fields.

+Other query parameters can be passed to refine the search.
+For instance in the example above we ask for resources of the ``webpage`` type.

 Create